 Thanksgiving Side Dishes NOT cooked in the oven!

-My hubby and I were talking last night about Thanksgiving.
+My hubby and I were talking about Thanksgiving.
 We talked about past experiences of stressful holidays and it got me to thinking.
 What is Thanksgiving really about?
 For me it is about family and camaraderie.
 It’s about reconnecting with those you love and giving thanks.
 Having extra time to spend with Dan.
-Laughing, watching football, talking cameras with my Dad, giggling with my Mom – mostly just hanging out.

 Personally I LOVE to cook Thanksgiving dinner.
 But I also recognize that isn’t for everyone!
-If cooking for a crowd is stressful for you here are a couple tips…
+If cooking for a crowd is stressful here are a couple tips…

-- Go out to your a restaurant – pick your favorite, something everyone would enjoy!
+- Go out to a great restaurant – pick your favorite, something everyone would enjoy!

-- Order Chinese food take-out – order some extra too so when you’re looking for leftovers you’ll have some in the refrigerator.
+- Order take-out, it’s ok! – order enough for dinner and a bit extra.
+That way when you’re looking for leftovers you’ll still have a great late-night snack in the refrigerator.

-- Grocery stores offer a complete Turkey dinner with a 10-12 pound turkey, stuffing, mashed potatoes and gravy for $49.95 – ham & prime rib are also available.
+- Grocery stores offer a complete Turkey dinner with a 10-12 pound turkey, stuffing, mashed potatoes and gravy for about fifty bucks! – ham & prime rib are also available.
 You will need to pre-order so check your local store for availability and prices.

-Here’s my bottom line…. don’t stress – make it fun for everyone, including YOU!!!
+Here’s the bottom line…. don’t stress – make it fun for everyone, including YOU!!!

-So… having said that here’s my Thanksgiving post.
-It seems like there is always so much happening in the kitchen and especially in the oven Thanksgiving Day.
+So… having said if you are cooking a great thanksgiving meal, there is always so much happening in the kitchen and especially in the oven on T-Day.
 What about the side dishes?
 There is never enough room to cook the Thanksgiving Side Dishes.
 What’s a gal/guy to do when everything needs to be done at the same time?

 Don’t use the oven of course!

-Today I wanted to share with you a conglomeration of recipes and delicious Thanksgiving Side Dishes that don’t require the oven!
-You’re going to find at least one (probably more!!) fabulous new recipes.
-Some recipes are mine, but many of my colleagues have submitted recipes to share – the best of the best!
-Let’s get started!
+Today I wanted to share with you some great Thanksgiving Side Dishes that aren’t cooked in the oven!
+You’re going to find at least one (probably more!!) fabulous new recipes you’ll enjoy.
+This is the BEST of the BEST as many of my colleagues are sharing their favorites!

 - Erica’s Recipes has shared an amazing German Green Bean Salad with Dill – what’s even better here, this delicious side dish is made the night before!